ondrakub/bank-php/README.md

 Bank for PHP
 ================================

-Bank for PHP is a very small and easy-to-use library for getting Czech code or name of bank
+Bank for PHP is a very small and easy-to-use library for works with bank account

 Usage
 -----